RootCX

 const stripe = new Stripe(process.env.STRIPE_KEY!);

-Secrets added or updated after the backend is running require a restart to take effect.
+When platform secrets are updated, all workers are automatically restarted to pick up the new values.
+App-level secrets added or updated after the backend is running require a manual restart to take effect.

 PreviousData APINextJob Queue